Brandon Marshall, New York Jets Divorce Behind Him, Where Will He Sign?

 While the Eagles have been linked in separate rumors to both Brandin Cooks (per CSN Philly) and a returning DeSean Jackson (according to Forbes), the idea of signing him to a deal does not seem out of the realm of possibility either.

-And Brandon’s New York Jets would no doubt be thrilled to see him land in a different division.
+And Brandon Marshall’s New York Jets would no doubt be thrilled to see him land in a different division.

 Baltimore Ravens

-Most feel that Marshall’s New York Jets success could easily be shifted a few hours south to Baltimore, where the team is no doubt reeling from the retirement of wide receiver Steve Smith.
+Most feel that Brandon Marshall’s New York Jets success could easily be shifted a few hours south to Baltimore, where the team is no doubt reeling from the retirement of wide receiver Steve Smith.

 As the Baltimore Sun recently noted, Brandon, despite some past off-the-field issues, “fits the mold of the type of ‘complementary’ wide receiver that… the Ravens are looking for, and the type of player the Ravens have had success in adding.”